A Step-By-Step Guide to Install CMake on Linux

 How to Install CMake on Linux?

-If you are to work with CMake in Linux, you’ll probably need a C/C++ compiler and the make build system since CMake generates ‘Makefiles’ on Linux.
-A Makefile contains the steps for compiling the program and generating an executable.
+If you are to work with CMake on Linux, you’ll probably need a C/C++ compiler and the make build system, since CMake generates ‘Makefiles’ on Linux.
+A Makefile contains the steps for compiling the program and generating a binary file.
 The installation steps for these tools depend on the distribution.

 1. Using Package Managers like apt/dnf